lorenzo-rovigatti/comp_bio_notes/folding.md

 3. Trace-back: starts from the position of the maximal number in the table and proceeds until a zero is encountered.

 :::{tip} The Needleman-Wunsch algorithm
-For reference, this is summary of the Needleman-Wunsch algorithm:
+For reference, this is a summary of the Needleman-Wunsch algorithm:

 1. Initialisation: $F_{0,j} = jd$, $F_{i,0} = id$.
 2. Iteration $\forall (i, j)$: Eq. [](#eq:needleman_wunsch).